gemography/Cookiez/README.md

+# Cookiez
+Give cookiez to your collegue who deserves one.

 ## TODO
 - [ ] Setup App in Slack
 - [x] Setup model and database
 - [ ] Setup slash command route
 - [ ] Record operations on recognition exchange
-- [ ] Send message with attachments
+- [x] Send message with attachments
 - [ ] Handle change in Slack usernames
 - [ ] Add logger